rogerlew/undaqTools/doc/index.rst

 the frames cooresponding to the element.
 This means that when they are sliced the resulting views keeps the frames in sync without any additional book-keeping to the end user!
-The element data can also be sliced using frame indices.
+The element data can also be sliced and indexed using frame indices.
 These abstractions simplify the complexity of managing these complex datasets (see class hierarchy diagram below).

-Built in methods of Element also provide some additional conveniences for change state signal detection (CSSDC) measures.
-By providing an *isCSSDC* method it is easy to test whether an Element contains CSSDC data.
-The value at any frame between the first and last frame defined for a CSSDC Element can be obtained via the state_at_frame method.
-This treats the data as categorical and always returns the last defined state.

 undaqTools can also unpack and process dynamic objects.
 Each dynamic object becomes a DynObj instance in the Daq's dynobj dict attribute.